Memoir of the past

-Everyone’s turned towards Kiyro wondering what Eve meant.
+Everyone turned towards Kiyro, wondering what Eve meant.

 “What do you mean?”
 Alex asked.
 “Do you actually know something that we don’t?”

 “I really don’t know anything.
 All Dion stated was the name of my character’s race.”
-Kiyro raised up his hands to stop them before they bombarded him with question that he did not know of.
+Kiyro raised his hands to stop them before they bombarded him with questions he did not know of.